aquamatt/RedFlash/README.rst

 RedFlash can notify via:

-- SMS (via a gateway such as Clickatel)
+- SMS (via a gateway such as Clickatel or Nexmo)
 - Email
 - Twitter (DM is sent; the user must follow the account from which RedFlash tweets)
 - Webhook